-However, when this “down” stuffing gets wet, for example, it can cause the jacket and your clothing to start to smell.
+However, when this "down" stuffing gets wet, for example, it can cause the jacket and your clothing to start to smell.
 The smell a damp down jacket gives off is stale, musty and overall unpleasant so how do you get smells out of a puffer jacket?

 You want to start by first putting your down-filled jacket into the washing machine with setting at warm water, using a very mild detergent and adding a single cup of white vinegar into the rinse water.
 A puffer jacket should also be washed in the washing machine on the delicate cycle and in a mesh laundry bag and/or down-specific detergent.

 Once you have taken it from the washing machine, you should immediately transfer it into the dyer.
 When you move the jacket into the dryer, ensure that you put it in with two towels to absorb the moisture and a couple of unused tennis balls.

 These tennis balls will help avoid the down in the jacket from bunching in one spot and help fluff up the jacket throughout the drying process.

 It is important to remember that a puffer jacket starts to smell musty and stale when it gets wet and stays wet.
 As such, even after using the dryer to get the moisture out of the jacket, you should still position it on a drying rack that is sitting in the sun.

 Make sure that you flip the jacket over to ensure both sides are completely air dried, and once it is tried, it should be stored hanging in a dry location to prevent more moisture absorption.